-As of December 2015, GS&Co. has regulatory net capital, as defined by Rule 15c3-1, of \$14.75 billion, which exceeded the amount required by \$12.37 billion.
+As of December 2016, GS&Co. had regulatory net capital, as defined by Rule 15c3-1, of \$17.17 billion, which exceeded the amount required by \$14.66 billion.

 In addition to its alternative minimum net capital requirements, GS&Co. is also required to hold tentative net capital in excess of \$1 billion and net capital in excess of \$500 million in accordance with the market and credit risk standards of Appendix E of Rule 15c3-1.
 GS&Co. is also required to notify the SEC in the event that its tentative net capital is less than \$5 billion.
-As of December 2015, GS&Co. had tentative net capital and net capital in excess of both the minimum and the notification requirements.
+As of December 2016, GS&Co. had tentative net capital and net capital in excess of both the minimum and the notification requirements.